Explore ViiV Healthcare

 - Isolation from the larger cultural discourse around HIV and women’s wellness, including in clinical research, media, culture and communications.

 In response, Positive Action for Women launched in 2017 to support innovative, forward-thinking community collaborations that break down isolation and stigma for women of color across the gender spectrum who are living with HIV, and develop plans that link women to networks of care.
-Over the past two years, ViiV Healthcare has invested $1,000,000 in six grantees across the US that have collectively reached thousands of women through virtual support groups, in-person networks, summits, conferences, media, needs assessments and widely distributed online resources created by and for women living with HIV.
+Over the past two years, ViiV Healthcare has invested more than $2,000,000 in twelve grantees across the US that have collectively reached thousands of women through virtual support groups, in-person networks, summits, conferences, media, needs assessments and widely distributed online resources created by and for women living with HIV.
 Positive Action for Women grantees have effectively built the leadership and visibility of women living with HIV, amplified their voices, invested in their communities and continued working to break down isolation and energize engagement.

 Today, Positive Action for Women represents ViiV Healthcare’s continued commitment to all women in the US, especially those disproportionately affected by HIV.
 We believe that addressing the health disparities faced by all women of color, particularly Black women,1 across the continuum of care is a key priority in closing the gap in HIV disparities in the US.